UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: Problem Setting and Related Works

-\paragraph{Classical CT Reconstruction Methods} Among classical approaches, filtered backprojection (FBP) is one of the simplest analytical reconstruction techniques, providing a simple closed-form estimate of the image.
+Among classical approaches for CT reconstruction, filtered backprojection (FBP) is one of the simplest analytical reconstruction techniques, providing a simple closed-form estimate of the image.
 By upweighting high frequencies, FBP enables reconstruction of detailed image structures, but can also emphasize high-frequency noise, resulting in poor image quality.
-Iterative reconstruction techniques -- e.g. the algebraic reconstruction technique (ART)~\cite{gordon1970algebraic}, simultaneous iterative reconstruction technique (SIRT)~\cite{gilbert1972iterative}, simultaneous algebraic reconstruction technique (SART)~\cite{andersen1984simultaneous}, and conjugate gradient for least squares (CGLS)~\cite{yuan1996preconditioned} -- can mitigate these noise effects.
+Iterative reconstruction techniques -- e.g. the algebraic reconstruction technique (ART)~\citep{gordon1970algebraic}, simultaneous iterative reconstruction technique (SIRT)~\citep{gilbert1972iterative}, simultaneous algebraic reconstruction technique (SART)~\citep{andersen1984simultaneous}, and conjugate gradient for least squares (CGLS)~\citep{yuan1996preconditioned} -- can mitigate these noise effects.